 Experienced users and computer programmers may be able to penetrate, or "hack", our network security and create system disruptions, cause shutdowns and compromise or misappropriate our confidential information or that of our employees and third parties.
 Computer programmers and hackers also may be able to develop and deploy viruses, worms, and other malicious software programs that attack our internal network, any of our systems, service offerings or otherwise exploit any security vulnerabilities of our network, systems or service offerings.
 In addition, sophisticated services, hardware and operating system software and applications that we procure from third parties may contain defects in design or manufacture, including "bugs" and other problems that could unexpectedly interfere with the operation of a system.
 We could incur expenses addressing problems created by cyber or other security problems, bugs, viruses, worms malicious software programs and security vulnerabilities, and our efforts to address these problems may not be successful.
 We must, and do, take precautions to secure customer information and prevent unauthorized access to our databases and systems containing confidential information.
 Any data security event, such as a breach, data loss or information security lapses, whether resulting in the compromise of personal information or the improper use or disclosure of confidential, sensitive or classified information, could result in interruptions, cessation of service(s), claims, remediation costs, regulatory sanctions against us, loss of current and future contracts, adverse effects to results of operations and financial condition, serious harm to our reputation and/or adverse effects to our stock price.
-We operate our ERP system on a SaaS platform, and we use this system for reporting, planning, sales, audit, inventory control, loss prevention, purchase order management and business intelligence.
-Accordingly, we depend on this system, and the third-party provider of this service, for a number of aspects of our operations.
-If this service provider or this system fails, or if we are unable to continue to have access to this system on commercially reasonable terms, or at all, operations would be severely disrupted until an equivalent system could be identified, licensed or developed, and integrated into our operations.
-This disruption would have a material adverse effect on our business.
+We operate our ERP system and other key business systems on SaaS platforms, and we use these systems for reporting, planning, sales, audit, inventory control, loss prevention, purchase order management and business intelligence.
+Accordingly, we depend on these systems, and the third-party providers of these services, for a number of aspects of our operations.
+If these service providers or these systems fail, or if we are unable to continue to have access to these systems on commercially reasonable terms, or at all, operations could be severely disrupted until an equivalent system(s) could be identified, licensed or developed, and integrated into our operations.
+This disruption could have a material adverse effect on our business.
 We carry insurance, including cyber insurance, commensurate with our size and the nature of our operations, although there is no certainty that such insurance will in all cases be sufficient to fully reimburse us for all losses incurred in connection with the occurrence of any of these system security risks, data protection breaches, cyber-attacks or other events.